Seneca-ICTOER/OSL740/docs/B-Assignments/assignment2.md

 - Configure your firewall with the following rules:
   - Add a rule to allow incoming http traffic.
-    - **HINT**: to figure out which port is required issue the command grep http **/etc/services**.
+    - **HINT**: to figure out which port is required issue the command **grep http /etc/services**.
 You may need to pipe the output to head to see the top of the list.
 The required port is the first one listed.

   - Add a rule to allow incoming ssh traffic.
-    - **HINT**: to figure out which port is required issue the command grep ssh **/etc/services**.
+    - **HINT**: to figure out which port is required issue the command **grep ssh /etc/services**.
 You may need to pipe the output to head to see the top of the list.

-  - Set the default policy to drop
+  - Set the default policy to **drop**.

+  - Add the following rules to allow apt through the firewall, so you can install software and update the system.

+    - ```bash sudo iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT```
+    - ```bash sudo iptables -A INPUT -p udp --dport 53 -j ACCEPT```
   - Save your firewall configuration

 ### Configuring Apache